alexsaalberg/fortress_engine/docs/PLANNING.md

 *** Building
 - Bundle a version of all depencendies
   - (Or don't because some are like, hundreds of megabytes)
     - Could use LFS for that I guess

+*** Project
+- TravisCI or something?
+- Tests?

 *** Contributing
 - Set a coding style

+*** Documentation
+- Add logging library
+- Add doxygen?